mondaugen/856_for_zellersasn/doc/manual.md

 Play a loop you are interested in recording.
 The first time we recommend just playing a note and letting it sound, then recording it for 1 or 2 seconds -- what is going on will be clearer this way.
-Press and hold the left footswitch and let go when you want to start recording.
-Press and hold the switch and let go when you want to stop.
+Click the left footswitch and to start recording.
+Click the switch to stop.
 The loop you played should now be playing.

 As the N1/BAR/N2/N3 switch is in the upward position and we are in A=R mode, the TMPO/REP knob only slightly changes the tempo.
 This is useful for adjusting your